Sammyy092/Identifying-stroke-indicators-using-rough-sets/README.md

 With the spirit of reproducible research, this repository contains all the codes required to produce the results in the manuscript:

 > Pathan, M. S., Zhang, J., John, D., Nag, A. and Dev, S.(2020).
-Forecasting Precipitable Water Vapor Using LSTMs, under review.
+Identifying Stroke Indicators Using Rough Sets, under review.

 All codes are written in `MATLAB`.